weiym97/Covid_moonshot_project/README.md

 ## Dataset
 We splitted our dataset in 80% training and 20% test.
 We will use 5-fold crossvalidation if we use machine learning methods with hyperparameters.

-First we filtered out all IC50 values equal or bigger than 99% to make sure the data is equally distributed.
+First we filtered out all IC50 values equal or bigger than 99% to make sure the data is equally distributed for the regression task.
+For the clasification task we want to keep these values.
+The regression set is therefore a subset of the classification set.

 We determined the 200 chemical descriptors available in RDkit.

 We splitted the data randomly and ran a linear regression model.
 Next, we splitted the data using the three clusters we observed in out clustermap.

+The first cluster contains: 337 compounds
+The second cluster contains: 912 compounds
+The third cluster contains: 813 compounds

+Number of regression samples in cluster 1: 176
+Number of regression samples in cluster 2: 842
+Number of regression samples in cluster 3: 298

-As input features we used the 200 molecular descriptors.
+As input features for our model we used the 200 molecular descriptors.